dkunf/nuorodos/projects/javaScript/helloWorld/consoleGame/idea and plan.md

 and maybe sometimes with multiplier m\*(dx,dy) in case user presses quickly many times or other button, whatever....

 The game could be anything, for beginning let's see how it works, adding objects to field, rendering, etc. I am thinking of game like either driving car in the boundaries of road or shooter like galaxy invaders or logical slow game P vs robots R where rules for robots and for player defined :)

+ANyway, now i need to listen to keyboard events... arrows to control GameObjects